Damn Yankees: Recordings, film, and television

-The original Broadway cast recording on RCA Victor was recorded May 8, 1955.
-The LP was originally issued in mono, released as an electronic stereo version in 1965, and subsequently had a CD release in 1988.
+The original Broadway cast recording on RCA Victor was recorded at New York's Webster Hall on May 8, 1955.
+The original mono LP was pressed and available for retail sale in NYC the following afternoon—perhaps a still-standing record.
+RCA released an electronic-stereo LP in 1965, and subsequently had a CD release in 1988.
 RCA Victor also released a mono version of the film soundtrack in 1958, with the 1989 CD marking the first release of the stereo soundtrack recording.
 The Broadway revival cast recording by Mercury (now the Decca Broadway label) was first released May 17, 1994.

 The 1958 film adaptation directed by George Abbott and Stanley Donen largely featured the Broadway principals in their stage roles, with the exception of Tab Hunter as Joe Hardy (replacing Stephen Douglass).

 A made-for-TV movie was broadcast April 8, 1967, on NBC, with Phil Silvers as Applegate, Lee Remick as Lola, and Ray Middleton as Joe Boyd.

 Ray Walston expressed interest recreating Applegate in Raisin' Cane, a 1980 musical by Ted Kopulos, where Applegate's ploy ages a young girl, lands her the lead in a Broadway show, scheming to change her back and bankrupt all the investors.

 A contemporary film adaptation of the musical was announced in 2009, with Jim Carrey as Applegate and Jake Gyllenhaal as Joe Hardy, though the project failed to develop.